airdcpp-web/airdcpp-create-extension/README.md

 ### Preparation

-You must have [node.js](https://nodejs.org) installed.
+It's required to have [node.js](https://nodejs.org) installed.
+Having the latest LTS version installed for development use is highly recommended.
+Note that when using Linux, the version offered by package manager may be somewhat outdated.

 This starter project will automatically transpile your code with [babel](https://babeljs.io) to make many of the latest language features run with older version of node.js.
-However, installing the latest LTS version for devepment use is highly recommended (the version offered by package managers may be somewhat outdated).

 - Download the [latest available release](https://github.com/airdcpp-web/airdcpp-create-extension/releases) and extract it to any location on your system
 - Run `npm install` inside the root extension directory